COVID-19 cases climbing, wiping out months of progress

 “Now in Kentucky, one-third of new cases are under age 18,” he said.
 Some children brought it home from summer camp and spread it to the rest of the family, and now, “between day care and schools and school activities, and friends getting together, there are just so many exposures.”

-In Alabama, hundreds of COVID-19 patients fill intensive care units, and hospital staff in one facility contacted 43 other hospitals in three states to find a specialty cardiac ICU bed for Ray Martin DeMonia.
-It wasn’t fast enough.
+In Alabama, hundreds of COVID-19 patients fill intensive care units, and one hospital contacted 43 others in three states to find a specialty cardiac ICU bed for Ray Martin DeMonia.
+It wasn't soon enough.
 The 73-year-old died Sept.
-1. And his family made a plea in his obituary.

-“In honor of Ray, please get vaccinated if you have not, in an effort to free up resources for non-COVID related emergencies,” his obituary read.
+1.

 In Hidalgo County, Texas, along the Mexican border, about 50 patients were in the hospital with COVID-19 on a given day in July.
 By early August, the number had soared to over 600.

 “Back in July we were almost celebrating.
-Little did we know,” Ivan Melendez, public health authority for Hidalgo County, told The Associated Press.
-The situation has improved somewhat, with just under 300 people hospitalized for COVID-19 on Monday, but ICUs are still above 90% capacity, Melendez said.
+Little did we know,” said Ivan Melendez, public health authority for Hidalgo County.
+The situation has improved, with just under 300 people in the hospital as of Monday, but ICUs are still above 90% capacity, Melendez said.

-“We have not turned the corner,” Melendez said.
-“Double digits of people, double digits are dying every day.”

-The biggest surge over the summer occurred in states that had low vaccination rates, particularly in the South, where many people rely on air conditioning and are breathing recirculated air, said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech.